 I’m a big fan of George Orwell’s 6 rules for writing.
 Keep them in mind when writing a business proposal:

-- Never use a metaphor, simile, or other figure of speech that you are used to seeing in print.
+- Never use a metaphor, simile, or other figures of speech that you are used to seeing in print.

 - Never use a long word where a short one will do.